Cape Three Forks

 Cape Three Forks, Cape des Trois Fourches, or Cape Tres Forcas is a headland on the Mediterranean coast of northeastern Morocco.

 Geography

 The cape is a large mountainous promontory of North Africa into the Mediterranean Sea.
 For centuries, this cape has provided both a nautical landmark and a maritime hazard for ships in the Alboran Sea.
 The Spanish exclave of Melilla surrounds a smaller cape on the eastern side of the peninsula.

 Names

 In antiquity, the cape was known to the Phoenicians and Carthaginians as Rusadir (𐤓𐤔𐤀𐤃𐤓, ršʾdr), giving its name to a nearby port (now Melilla).
-The name meant "Powerful" or "High Cape", but can also be understood as "Cape of the Powerful One", in reference to Baal, Tanit, and other important Punic god.
+The name meant "Powerful" or "High Cape", but can also be understood as "Cape of the Powerful One", in reference to Baal, Tanit, and other important Punic deities.
 It was known to the Romans as Cape Metagonites (Metagonites Promontorium).